flash62au/EngineDriver_Home/docs/operation/consist-follow-functions.rst

 The following document provides information on the different rule types and how to use them.

-This document is in two distinct sections
+.. contents:: This document is in two distinct sections

-* Overview
-* Consist Function Follow Preferences - Detailed Reference
+    :depth: 2
+    :local:
+    :class: in-this-section

 Overview
 ========